SPRING OFFER – Use code SPRING30 for 30% OFF

 💰 Advertising

 An online advertising model where the seller pays only when a user clicks on their ad.
-On Amazon, PPC mainly refers to internal advertising campaigns (Sponsored Products, Sponsored Brands, Sponsored Display): you create ads that appear in search results or on product pages and set a bid per click.
-A well-optimized PPC campaign increases product visibility and sales, but needs monitoring to ensure the cost per click is sustainable relative to sales generated (see ACoS).
+On Amazon, PPC includes three main campaign types: Sponsored Products (keyword and product-targeted ads in search results), Sponsored Brands (banner ads featuring your logo and multiple products), and Sponsored Display (retargeting ads on and off Amazon).
+You set bids per click and daily budgets to control spend.
+A well-optimized PPC campaign increases product visibility and sales, but needs constant monitoring to ensure the cost per click is sustainable relative to sales generated (see ACoS).
+Start with automatic targeting campaigns to discover high-performing keywords, then refine with manual campaigns.

 Private Label